HSSBoston/jimmy-in-the-box/README.md

 <!--- out of 365 global nominees, which were chosen from 4,534 teams worldwide (28,286 participants from 162 countries in total--->

 **We are invited to Winners' Trip**, although it has not been scheduled yet due to the Covid-19 pandemic.
 We will tour NASA facilities in Florida and view a spacecraft launch!!!
-We are currently [fundraising](https://www.gofundme.com/f/jimmy-in-the-box) to cover the cost of our trip to NASA. **<ins>Please help us fly to NASA!</ins>**
+We are currently [fundraising](https://www.gofundme.com/f/jimmy-in-the-box) to cover the cost of our trip to NASA. **<ins>Help us fly to NASA!</ins>**

 <p align="center">
   <a href="https://www.gofundme.com/f/jimmy-in-the-box"><img src="images/support.jpg" /></a>